punctum-im/protocol-old/PROTOCOL.md

 ### GET /api/v1/id/$ID/type

-Returns the type and object-type of an ID.
+Returns the type and object_type of an ID.
 If the ID does not exist, it MUST return the 404 status code.

 This request MUST require authentication unless ID 0 is being queried.